rcrowther/apertium-dictionary-generator/README.rst

 Options include,

+-a : annotate the output with XML comments
 -i : input file path
 -o : output filepath (optional, taken from input)
--t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual -sz : add stanza annotation
+-t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual

 Many of the following examples are for mono-dictionaries, to keep the examples cleaner.